 Pietari Inkinen - Conductor

-Previously Inkinen has conducted at the Finnish National Opera, La Monnaie in Brussels, Staatsoper in Berlin and the Bayerische Staatsoper in Munich.
-He has conducted Wagner´s Walkure and Das Rheingold in Palermo's Teatro Massimo for which he was awarded Italy´s National Association of Music Critics with the Franco Abbiati Prize for "Best Show" for Das Rheingold.
+Other opera engagements have included the Finnish National Opera, La Monnaie in Brussels, Staatsoper in Berlin and the Bayerische Staatsoper in Munich.
+He has conducted Wagner´s Walkure and Das Rheingold in Palermo's Teatro Massimo for which he was awarded Italy´s National Association of Music Critics´ Franco Abbiati Prize for "Best Show" for Das Rheingold.
 He also conducted performances of a highly successful new production of Eugene Onegin at the Dresden Semperoper.